The New Reward Economy: Why Users Expect More Than Coins and Gems

 Ajeet Thapa

 Rewards have always played an important role in shaping digital engagement.
-Across mobile games, loyalty platforms, and app ecosystems, rewards create a clear exchange where users invest time, attention, or action and receive something valuable in return.
-For years, that value was easy to define.
-Coins, gems, virtual currency, points, and collectible items became standard tools for encouraging participation and improving retention because users viewed progress through accumulation.
+Across mobile games, loyalty platforms, and app ecosystems, rewards create a clear exchange where users invest time, attention, or action in return for something valuable.
+For years, that value was easy to define, with coins, gems, virtual currency, points, and collectible items serving as the primary drivers of participation and retention.

 1. Why Traditional Rewards Are No Longer Driving the Same Engagement